robertalpha/rocketleague-announcer/docs/mapping.md

 ### Info

-the info field can be used for extra information about the mapping.
+the info field can be used for extra information about the mapping like creator, sources and copyright.

 ## Mapping

-The mapping is a list of mappings.
+The mapping is a list mapping an announcmement to a list of samples.
 Each mapping describes what will be sent to the channel when a certain announcement is triggered.
+Announcements are optional so only the announcements you want the announcer to react to need to be added.

 ### Announcement